Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Intangible Body"			"0"

 			// The mode of how melee hits affect every Mutant Tank.
+			// Note: If set to "1" then the formula is Damage = Max health x Melee hit value
+			// Example: Damage = 5000.0 x 0.05 = 250.0
+			// Note: If set to "2" then the formula is Damage = Melee hit value
+			// Example: Damage = 500.0
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
 			// --